grzegorzj/w2l/ARCHITECTURE.md

 W2L (Write to Layout) is a TypeScript library designed to enable Large Language Models (LLMs) to create structured visual compositions without dealing with low-level SVG geometry.
 This document describes the architectural decisions and project structure.

+**See also**: [CONVENTIONS.md](./CONVENTIONS.md) for mathematical conventions, coordinate systems, and polygon winding order standards.

 ## Core Philosophy

 ### LLM-First Design